 When each member of your family has a different idea of what’s comfortable, they may close their room’s vent or door to try and maintain their preferred temperatures.
 Unfortunately, closing off rooms only increases HVAC balancing problems.
 This is because air continues to move through the ductwork even when heating vents are closed, gradually building up pressure.
 When the door to an unheated room is suddenly opened, it can rapidly cool the air nearby, tricking the furnace into running again.

 Instead, leaving your home’s vents and doors open allows your HVAC system to evenly distribute heated and cooled air, balancing comfort and reducing energy consumption.
+This may also help you avoid needing HVAC repair in Denver.
 In fact, try to provide each vent with a foot or so of clearance, as this will ensure air flows smoothly from the ductwork into each room.